abdulqadirs/atari-pong-reinforcement-learning/README.md

 A *policy* is the mapping from the perceived *states* of the environment to the actions to be taken when in those states.

 ### Reward Signal
 A *reward signal* is the goal in reinforcement learning.
 The agent tries to maximize the total *reward* in long run.
-A *reward signal* indicates what is good in immediate sense.

 ### Value Function
 The *reward signal* indicates what is good in immediate sense, whereas the *value function* measures what is good in long run.
 Each state of environment is assigned a *value* which is the total amount of reward an agent is expected to receive, starting from that *state*.